 How can I find out if Winter Parking Restrictions are in effect?

-To find out if Winter Parking Restrictions are in effect, go to the City’s Web page, tune into the City’s cable channels 14 and 79 or call the 24-hour Snow Emergency hotline at (612) 348-SNOW.
-You can also become a fan and follower of Snow Emergency on Facebook and Twitter.
+There are several ways to know if the restrictions are in effect.
+Go to the City’s Web page, tune into the City’s cable channels 14 and 79 or call the 24-hour Snow Emergency hotline at 612-348-SNOW.
+People can also “like” and “follow” Snow Emergency on Facebook and Twitter.

-Can I park at meters during Winter Parking Restrictions?
+Can I park at metered parking spaces during Winter Parking Restrictions?

 Yes.
-Unless otherwise posted with signs, parking in metered street spaces is permitted.
+Unless otherwise posted with signs, parking in metered street spaces is allowed.

-What if there are “No Parking” signs posted?
+What if there are temporary “No Parking” signs posted?

-- Please look for and follow the posted signs.
+- Always look for and follow posted “No Parking” signs.

 - “No Parking” zones on one-side of street

 On some streets that are not Snow Emergency routes, parking is normally allowed on only one-side (odd or even).
 When Winter Parking Restrictions are in place, revised signs are installed allowing parking to comply with the Winter Parking Restrictions.
 When there’s a Snow Emergency, drivers must follow both the Snow Emergency parking rules and any posted signs.

 Unique parking restrictions exist around many Minneapolis schools.
 When Winter Parking Restrictions are in effect, parking rule signs will change.
 For instance: